 ONLINE THEATER HISTORY COURSE

-- To cultivate historically informed close readings and analyses of classic theatrical scripts, that in turn enable fresh interpretations
+- To cultivate historically informed close readings and analyses of classic English theatrical scripts that in turn enable fresh interpretations, especially of dramatic portrayals of such matters as financial competition, international warfare, civil rights, and ethnic-religious tolerance, prejudice, and injustice

-- To consider and discuss precise comparisons among diverse scripts, and to apply related creative ideas and insights to proposals for performing Shakespeare’s Italian style tragedies and tragicomedies in the twenty-first century
+- To consider and discuss precise comparisons among diverse scripts, and to apply related creative ideas and insights to proposals for performing Shakespeare’s and Jonson’s Venice plays in the twenty-first century

 Virtual Classroom: Full access to an online educational platform with syllabus, videos of recordings, reading list, podcasts, discussion forum, and more.